-When it comes to pointing you have three options.
+When it comes to pointing you have several options.

 Firstly, pointing can be done the traditional way, using sand and cement.
 There are various styles that can be achieved using sand and cement including ridge or bird beak pointing, grooved pointing or weather struck, to name but a few.

-A more modern alternative is to use a resin jointing compound such as EASYjoint.
-For the consumer these types of resin have several advantages.
+A more modern alternative is to use a resin jointing compound.
+For the homeowner, these types of resin have several advantages.
 It doesn’t crack, it’s cheaper to install and comes in a wide variety of colours.

 For the contractor, it’s great because it can be applied even in the rain.

-The last option is to use kiln dried sand.
-However, this is only a viable option if your paving is to ‘butt-jointed’, i.e. laid so that each slab is touching the next without leaving a visible join.
+Another option is to use kiln dried sand.
+However, this is only a viable option if your paving is ‘butt-jointed’, i.e. laid so that each slab is touching the next without leaving a visible join.